softchris/azure-book/azure-data-storage.md

 - **Storage types**, Sometimes multiple different storage types are required for a solution, such as file and database storage.
 An on-premises approach often requires numerous servers and administrative tools for each storage type.

 Azure data storage provides a variety of different storage options including distributed access and tiered storage.
 This makes it possible to integrate a combination of storage technologies providing the best storage choice for each part of your solution.
+- **Agility**, Requirements and technologies change.
+For an on-premises deployment this may mean provisioning and deploying new servers and infrastructure pieces, which is a time consuming and expensive activity.

+Azure data storage gives you the flexibility to create new services in minutes.
+This flexibility allows you to change storage back-ends quickly without needing a significant hardware investment.